 Digital transformation in the fashion industry brings a lot to the table, but if ignored, it can unravel everything else.
 In response to this digital wave, many fashion brands are now under pressure to innovate while at the same time being cost-conscious.
 Brands have started to improve their speed to market and to innovate and automate their core product design, manufacturing, and overall supply chain process.

 The need to embrace digital transformation is a need of time for them.
 Why?
 Because consumers’ expectations are now at the highest level.
-They are no longer content with the simple purchase transaction; they want to have an experience attached to it, and the credit goes to digital technologies they are exposed to.
+They are no longer content with the simple purchase transaction; they want to have an experience attached to it, and the credit goes to the digital technologies they are exposed to.

 They want to interact, belong, influence and be the personal version of the brands from which they buy.
 They are more concerned and conscious about how they look in public and on social media, and about the perception of the brands they buy and own.
 There is no doubt that most consumers use social media channels before, during or after making their purchases to tell the world about their ownership of the brand.

-This means that fashion brands have no option but to become digitally-savvy brands and embrace digital transformation.
+This means that fashion brands have no option but to become digital savvy brands and embrace digital transformation.
 It is now fundamental for fashion brands to redesign the entire consumer-brand relationship because there are no more typical consumers, no more geographies, and no more one-size-fits-all solutions.
 How are global companies adapting to this digital wave?

 Fashion brands are now finding more ways to create personalised experiences for their consumers.
 They produce and serve content and recommendations based on individual preferences and past shopping behaviour.
 All of this was not possible years ago — unless you had a personal one-to-one relationship with any client.